-- a.
-A student must register within the first two weeks of the commencement of term. - b.
-A student may change registration from one program to another only within the first week of the commencement of a term and with the approval of the Associate Dean (Academic) and the Department Heads concerned. - c.
-The addition of a course after the prescribed "add course" deadline requires approval of the course instructor, the department in which the student is registered, and the Operations Committee. - d.
+- A student must register in courses within the first two weeks of the commencement of term - b.
+The addition of a course after the prescribed "add course" deadline requires approval of the course instructor, the department in which the student is registered, and the FEAS Faculty Board Committee. - c.
+A student must withdraw from courses within the first two weeks of the commencement of term to avoid financial penalty. - d.
 A student may withdraw voluntarily from a Fall Term course or a Winter term course prior to the deadline to drop without academic penalty.
 If so dropped, the course is removed from student record. - e.
-Withdrawal from a course after the prescribed deadline to drop without academic penalty requires the approval of the department and the Operations Committee, and will only be permitted in exceptional circumstances.
-Withdrawals such as these will be indicated on the student's transcript by the designation DR (see Regulation 3c). - f.
+Withdrawal from a course after the prescribed deadline to drop without academic penalty requires the approval of the Undergraduate Chair and the FEAS Faculty Board Committee, and will only be permitted in exceptional circumstances.
+Withdrawals such as

+- these will be indicated on the student's transcript by the designation DR (see Regulation 3h). - f.
+A student may apply for a change from one FEAS academic plan to another by July 31st for the Fall term and by December 1st for the Winter term.
+Late requests will be considered until August 15th for Fall term and December 15th for Winter term and will be subject to late application fees.
+Requests are submitted for the approval of the Associate Dean (Academic). - Students must obtain approval from Student Services, FEAS, to add or drop first year courses. - h.
 A student may add an Extended Program offering of a Fall Term course, or apply to rewrite a Fall Term examination, only within the first three weeks after the commencement of Winter Term and may drop such a course only within the first four weeks after the commencement of Winter Term.
-A student may add an Extended Program offering of a Winter Term course only within the first nine weeks after the commencement of Winter Term and may drop such a course only before the end of regular Winter Term classes. - g.
+A student may add an Extended Program offering of a Winter Term course only within the first nine weeks after the commencement of Winter Term and may drop such a course only before the end of regular Winter Term classes. - i.
 A student who wishes to rewrite second term examinations of the first year when they are offered at the end of the Extended Program may register to do so only within the first two weeks of the Summer Term, and may cancel this registration without academic penalty only within the first three weeks of the Summer Term.